Social Sciences, Business, & Education

 The World Congress on Undergraduate Research (WorldCUR) brings together undergraduate researchers to focus on some of the most significant challenges facing the global community.
 Students across the world are invited to share their research, discuss global issues, and create or strengthen international research partnerships.
 World Congresses on Undergraduate Research have been held in Qatar (2016), Germany (2019), and England (2023).
 Applicants submit a proposal approximately 9 months in advance.

-Check out these reosurces for more opportunities:
+Check out these resources for more opportunities:

 https://www.ssrc.org/fellowships-and-opportunities/